Saladette.com

 Home of Lezlie's Seeds

-I became interested in and began working with tomato varieties when we planted a garden literally 100% full of pink Brandywines, the seeds coming from Fetzer Vineyards in Hopland.
+I became interested in and began working with tomato varieties when we planted a garden literally 100% full of pink Brandywines, the seeds coming from Fetzer Vineyards in Hopland, CA, in 1998.
 One plant came up different.
 It had small pink saladette tomatoes, hence it's name, with great flavor and creamy texture, just like a larger Brandywine.
 I was so enthralled, I saved the seed.
 It came true from seed the following year and has every year since.
-This is my pet seed project.
+This was my first pet seed project.

-We began growing, every year, 2 shapes of red, 100% Italian tomatoes with open-pollinated seed from Italy via Australia in 1997.
-A number of years ago I planted the last of my original seed from 1997, and one plant came up an obvious cross of the two.
+I began growing, every year, 2 shapes of red, 100% Italian tomatoes with open-pollinated seed from Italy via Australia in 1997 or 1998.
+A number of years ago I planted some of my original seed from 1997, and one plant came up an obvious cross of the two.
 I kept seed only from the very best single fruit on the plant.
 Planting that seed, I selected one offspring that had perfect fruits as the foundation plant.
 Today, Surprise is a beautiful, round-fruited tomato, with firm red flesh.

 I introduced red Currant tomatoes into our garden one year, and we got Mt Hood Cherry from those genes.
 Mt Hood came up in a patch of red currants, although obviously quite different from them, as I noticed the plant right away and began to watch it.
 It is larger fruited and a deeper red than currant tomatoes, but a beautiful plant with absolutely gorgeous leaves.
 Very vigorous and productive, it needs to be caged.
-It has come true every single year, ever since.
+I am still working with Mt Hood, but it's a great little tomato, if you like to experiment.

 I also saved seed from a sort of triangular fruited tomato in our garden that we believe to have been Stupice, and from that we got our pear and plum tomato lines, crossed with Principe Borghese and Yellow Pear.
 Siskiyou Plum has good, sprightly flavor, with green seed gel, and the Teton pear is a sweet one with meaty texture, larger than the regular red pear.
 Siskiyou is very productive with many clusters of 5 fruits and is great for fresh salsa.
 Teton Pear does have some susceptibility to blossom end rot.